microsoft/vscode-dev-containers/containers/go/README.md

 ### Installing Node.js

-Given how frequently Ruby-based web applications use Node.js for front end code, this container also includes Node.js.
+Given Node.js is often used with front end code used in conjunction with a Go back-end, this container also includes `nvm` so that you can easily install Node.js.
 You can change the version of Node.js installed or disable its installation by updating the `args` property in `.devcontainer/devcontainer.json`.

 ```json
 "args": {